So, how long does it take for intermittent fasting to work?

 Of course, you can override this and eat just as much in your 8-hour eating window as you usually would during a full day, but the idea is that less time = less food.

 Second, intermittent fasting works by stimulating ketosis.
-This means that after 8–12 hours of not eating (longer for some people), your body has no more sugar to burn for energy.
+This means that after 8 to 12 hours of not eating (longer for some people), your body has no more sugar to burn for energy.
 It switches fuel and starts burning fat for energy instead.
 As there’s still no food coming in, it’s the fat stored in your body that gets used.

 What are the benefits of intermittent fasting?

 There are many benefits of intermittent fasting.
-A few well-studied benefits are:
+A few well-studied benefits include:

 There are others, too, so: